+Figure 6- Translation between MQTT and MQTT-SN

 Security

 Each of the transfer protocols discussed above uses either Transport Layer Security (TLS) over TCP or Datagram Transport Layer Security (DTLS) over UDP.
 TLS and DTLS are widely used thanks to the fact that they are open-source protocols that contain crypto-security details with an industry-tested API.